frontity/docs/docs/guides/processing-page-builder-content.md

 ### Elementor

-Getting Elementor content to appear as desired in a Frontity project is a bit clunkier and less elegant that working with Gutenberg content.
+Getting Elementor content to appear as desired in a Frontity project is a bit clunkier and less elegant than working with Gutenberg content.

 However, Elementor is an immensely popular page-builder plugin, so it's worth going over the steps needed to get Element content to render properly in a Frontity project.